-And to pull it all together, I added a Currier and Ives needlepoint frame I picked up somewhere.
+To pull together the wintry collage, I added a Currier and Ives needlepoint frame I picked up somewhere.
 I love the yarny texture of needlepoint in the winter.
 I really should take the fabric out and wash it, and paint the frame white…details, details.
 It works as is, right?

 Rescuing these vintage, wooden skis from the garage and elevating their worth was simple and fun!
 They’ve got family history and great character.
 They will definitely be more appreciated than they have been in a long time!

 Shop to Create the Look: click on pics for more info

 Do you have any items laying around you could refresh and enjoy more than you have been?
 Have you come across pairs of vintage skis in your treasure hunting?
 Maybe you sell vintage and these tips encouraged you to pop some in your winter-themed booth.
 I just hope I convinced you these vintage skis have enduring charm, and this How to Refresh and Style Vintage Skis tutorial helped you!

 If you want more ideas for how to refresh and style your vintage finds, become an Insider down below!
 You’ll get FREE access to all my decorative and helpful Resources anytime you need!